LunaSare/spring2023-data-science/README.md

 course teaching computational data skills to biologists.

 The basic design of this website is based on the Programming for Biologists course developed by Ethan White (@ethanwhite) at the University of Florida.
 His course materials can be found and forked [here](http://datacarpentry.org/semester-biology)
+It was also based using Eric Lind's course [Data Management for Biologists](https://github.com/ericlind/data-mgmt-4-biologists)

 [Helpful information](http://www.datacarpentry.org/semester-biology/docs/)
 is available regarding the structure and function of the course and website